MengyuanZh/Project-Call-Analysis/README.md

 # Project-Call-Analysis

 # Description
+This repository is made for a group project in IEOR 4501 Tools For Analytics Section 001.
+You may find the project and repository description below.

 New York City publishes a number of open datasets for public consumption or use.
 Amongst them is a dataset consisting of calls to the 311 phone number for non-emergency services.
 Each call to 311 has a number of data points tracked and aggregated.
 We work with a year’s worth of data from this dataset.

 The first Jupyter notebook, Top10.ipynb, analyzes what the top 10 causes of calls to 311 are in our chosen ZIP code 10027, and returns a pandas series reporting a list of the cause, with the number of calls made relating to that particular cause.